-Saw Mr. Badass Rainier on the flight.
+I saw Mr. Badass Rainier on the flight.

-In our prior lives when we were cool and travelling around Europe, we quickly found that we enjoyed secondary cities (Ghent, Krakow, Ljubljana, etc.) more than primary cities (Paris, Berlin, etc.).
+In our prior lives when we were cool and traveling around Europe, we quickly found that we enjoyed secondary cities (Ghent, Krakow, Ljubljana, etc.) more than primary cities (Paris, Berlin, etc.).
 This is holding true with US cities.
 I think cities with a population of 100,000-200,000 is the sweet spot.
 They are big enough to have all the necessities in life and a good restaurant scene but small enough where there is little to no rush hour, people are outwardly happy, and no one seems particularly stressed because life is simpler.
 Fewer choices.
 Less fighting of crowds.
 Less traffic.
 Less to do so more time to chill.
 Life is slower.
 Smaller cities are just better.

 We arrived in Boise around noon on a Friday and got into our separate rental cars.
-I think the car rental counter guy was thoroughly confused as to why we would had separate cars but he didn’t ask questions.
+I think the car rental counter guy was thoroughly confused as to why we would have separate cars but he didn’t ask questions.

-Peter drove directly to the Middle Fork to meet his kayak guide and I checked into the hotel and made the poor decision to hike to Table Rock Cross in 100 degree heat with no tree cover, no sunscreen, and only 475 ml / 16 oz of water.
+Peter drove directly to the Middle Fork to meet his kayak guide and I checked into the hotel and made the poor decision to hike to Table Rock Cross in 100-degree heat with no tree cover, no sunscreen, and only 475 ml / 16 oz of water.
 I obviously did not learn my lesson after our experience at Crater Lake two weeks prior.

 It was a short round trip hike at only 6 km / 3.8 mi but the heat was an absolute killer.
 I almost overheated and died.
 One reviewer wrote this about the trail: “Wooeeee!
 This hike was a bit more than I anticipated.”